Xilinx/PYNQ/docs/source/6_overlays.rst

 Each IOP contains a MicroBlaze processor, a configurable switch, peripherals, and memory for the MicroBlaze instruction and data memory.
 The memory is dual-ported, with one port connected to the MicroBlaze, and the other connected to the ARM Cortex-A9 processor.
 This allows the ARM processor to access the MicroBlaze memory and dynamically write a new program to the MicroBlaze instruction area.
 The data area of the memory can be used for communication and data exchanges between the ARM processor and the IOP(s). e.g. a simple mailbox.

 In the base overlay, two IOPs control each of the two Pmod interfaces, and another IOP controls the Arduino interface.
 Inside the IOP are dedicated peripherals; timers, UART, IIC, SPI, GPIO, and a configurable switch.
 (Not all peripherals are available in the Pmod IOP.)
 IIC and SPI are standard interfaces used by many of the available Pmod, Grove and other peripherals.
 GPIO can be used to connect to custom interfaces or used as simple inputs and outputs.
-When a Pmod, Arduino shield, or other peripheral is plugged in to a port, the configurable switch allows the signals to be routed dynamically to the required deditcated interface.
+When a Pmod, Arduino shield, or other peripheral is plugged in to a port, the configurable switch allows the signals to be routed dynamically to the required dedicated interface.
 This is how the IOP provides flexibility and allows peripherals with different pin connections and protocols to be used on the same port.

 Pmod IOP
 ------------------